ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial.md

 permalink: /spectre/spatial/
 ---

 Along with flow, spectral, or mass cytometry data, [Spectre](https://immunedynamics.io/spectre/) enables spatial analysis of [Imaging Mass Cytometry (IMC)](https://immunedynamics.io/resources/imc) data.
 The Hyperion from Fluidigm (an Imaging Mass Cytometer, IMC) consists of a CyTOF (Helios) instrument, with an imaging module attached to the front.
 Within the imaging module, a pulsed laser scans and ablates the tissue section in incremental 1 um shots, which are then rastered together into an image, consisting of 30-40 metal signals representing different cellular or tissue markers.
 In order to analyse this imaging data in R, we developed an extension of Spectre, termed '[SpectreMAP](https://immunedynamics.io/spectre/spatial/)', to import, manage, and visualise TIFF files using RStudio.
-Once cell segmentation has been performed (using our protocols, or those developed by others), the marker expression data for each cell across multiple images can be calculated and incorporated into a single data.table.
-Clustering, gating, or image-based classification can then label cellular populations.
-Subsequently, the relationship between cell types and their spatial arrangement and environments can be calculated using our spatial analysis functions.
-For an overview of the spatial analysis components, please see [this page](https://wiki.centenary.org.au/x/_pxCCw).

 <p> </p>